whitneyburton/portfolios/students/1611-back/courtney-meyerhofer/courtney_meyerhofer_m2.md

 Max, your ambition and tenacity has been apparent this module.
 You've taken extra steps to deepen your learning and immerse yourself in the Turing community.
 I appreciate that you invited me into the process of learning about interpreters, Lisp, and co-hosting spike sessions.
 You're very inspiring in that your enthusiasm for well-constructed code and the principles of SICP is contagious.
 Thank you for taking the time to teach me new concepts, be a supportive friend, and be a partner in creating workshops.
 You've taken steps to start learning new programming languages and concepts well outside of the established curriculum, and I foresee nothing but success in your future because of your motivation.
 I thoroughly enjoy all of my interactions with you, and I'm excited to see what you accomplish in module 3.

+To Dan Olson:

+Dan, I really enjoyed working through the Bike Share project with you.
+I think your technical strengths from this project were in creating a well-stitched user experience and the MVC structure.
+The styling you added made our project look professional.
+You were very communicative about what you were working on and eagerly took on big aspects of our project like pagination, CRUD-ing out routes, and seeding.
+You also influenced the group positively by teaching back the concepts that you learned and offering help to other group members.
+In the future, when you are frustrated with code, verify your assumptions about what you've written.
+Often the reasons you were stuck were small things like test setup.
+You brought a lot of positive energy and motivation to our group.
+Your ambition is contagious, and I look forward to working with you in the future.

 ### Being a Community Member

 From Charlotte Moore: